dramaticme/Bajaj-Finserv-Health-Qualifier-1-JAVA/README.md

-# 💚 Fast Webhook SQL Submission App – HealthRx Assignment
+# 💚 Fast Webhook SQL Submission App – HealthRx

 **Welcome to your automated SQL submission Spring Boot app!**
 This repository contains a **ready-to-run Spring Boot application** that automates the HealthRx SQL assignment workflow, ensuring you submit the correct SQL query via webhook securely using JWT.